jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 1. Click the "clone" or "code" button.
 1. Copy the address of the repo.
    - If you use the SSH address, you will need to [set up SSH keys on your computer and in your git account (external link)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-1. In your terminal, navigate to a parent directory of choice for your various repos (commonly name "source", "repos", or "code")
+1. In your terminal, navigate to (or create) a parent directory of choice for your various repos (commonly named "source", "repos", "workspace", or "code").
 1. Run
         ```sh
         git clone <your_repo_address>